Location: Shippensburg, PA

 Schedule a (virtual) visit

-Community College of Philadelphia has two types of transfer agreements with Shippensburg University of Pennsylvania: dual admissions and program-to-program.
+Community College of Philadelphia has two types of transfer agreements with Shippensburg University of Pennsylvania: dual admissions, core-to-core and program-to-program.
 To benefit from these agreements, students must earn an appropriate associate degree before transfer.

 Shippensburg University and Community College of Philadelphia have developed a dual admissions agreement.
 This agreement is designed to assist students who earn an appropriate associate degree to transfer to Shippensburg University.
 Shippensburg University guarantees admissions on the condition that students meet all the requirements.